 - Sit on the floor with your legs open as wide as possible.

-- Reach your right hand over, trying to touch your left foot.
-You don’t actually need to touch your foot.
+- Reach your right hand over to the left side and try to touch your left foot.
+(You don’t need to touch your foot.)

-- Then reach your left hand over to your right foot.
+- Then reach your left hand over toward your right foot.
 This stretches the quadratus lumborum on both sides.

-- To get into child’s pose, start on your hands and knees, then sit back onto your heels and bring your forehead towards the floor to keep your head low.
+- To get into Child’s Pose, start on your hands and knees, and then sit back onto your heels and bring your forehead toward the floor.

-- From child’s pose, where you are seated on the ground folded over your thighs or lap, lift one arm and reach out as far in front of you as possible.
-Repeat using the other arm.
+- From Child’s Pose, lift one arm and reach it out as far in front of you as possible.
+Repeat with the other arm.

 - Stay in this position, and breathe in and out as you stretch.

-- Contract your abdominal muscles and lift your hips, so your body makes a straight line.
+- Pull in your abdominal muscles, and lift your hips until your body is in a straight line.

 - Hold this position for 15 seconds at first.
-You could work your way up to 4 minutes over time.
+You may be able to work your way up to a few minutes over time.

 - Extend your arms straight out in front of you and your legs out behind you.